Department of English Directory

 Ryner's teaching interests include Shakespeare and Renaissance drama; British literature to 1700; drama as a genre; literary theory and cultural studies.

 Sadowski-Smith works in border and migration studies.
-She is author of "The New Immigrant Whiteness: Race, Neoliberalism, and Post-Soviet Migration to the United States," "Border Fictions, and "Globalization on the Line."
+She has published "The New Immigrant Whiteness: Race, Neoliberalism, and Post-Soviet Migration to the United States," "Border Fictions," and "Globalization on the Line."

 Saidy's research focuses on writing and writing transitions with secondary students, teachers in professional development groups, and students entering college.